 Even if your mouth is sore, please be sure to wear your dentures for the whole day, if you can tolerate it, before the appointment, otherwise it may be difficult to tell where the pressure spot is.

 You should persevere learning to use your new dentures but not if they make you sore.

 At first, you may also find that you bite your tongue and cheeks, but this usually corrects itself after a short time when the muscles have adjusted themselves to the new support.
 Depending on the amount and rate of change occurring in the mouth, an individual may require many adjustment appointments and up to one month to adapt to new dentures.

-Remember -if you encounter any problems with your new dentures; tell us and we will rectify them.
-There is no addition cost for these subsequent visits.
+Remember – if you encounter any problems with your new dentures; tell your CDT and they will rectify them.
+There should be no addition cost for these subsequent visits.

 Speaking may seem strange or even difficult at first.
 This is because your tongue has to learn where the teeth are.
 It is a good idea to read aloud to yourself for short periods during the first few days.
 Take occasional sips of water from a glass, as reading aloud will make your mouth feel dry.
 There is no need to be embarrassed about speaking; other people are much less aware of the awkwardness than you are.
 This is because your own voice doesn’t sound the same to other people as it does to you.
 This is because your own voice doesn’t sound the same to other people as it does to you.
 When you hear yourself speak, most of the sound reaches your ears by means of vibrations in the bones of the jaw and skull, this varies from the sound that travels through the air in the ordinary way.
 Therefore, any small changes become much more noticeable to the speaker than to anyone else.